Login Sign Up

 North of central Osaka in Suita, Expo ’70 Commemorative Park transforms each spring into one of the Kansai region’s largest and most visually dramatic sakura destinations.
 Approximately 5,500 cherry trees bloom across the vast grounds, framing lawns, pathways, and the park’s unmistakable landmark — the towering sculpture known as the Tower of the Sun.

-Unlike Osaka Castle’s historic stone backdrop or Kema Sakuranomiya’s riverside immersion, Expo ’70 offers space.
+Unlike Osaka Castle’s historic stone backdrop or Kema Sakuranomiya Park’s riverside immersion, Expo ’70 offers space.
 The Natural and Cultural Gardens provide wide-open viewing areas where visitors can spread blankets beneath long rows of Somei-yoshino trees.
-Higashioji Street becomes a pink corridor during peak bloom, and the scale of the park means crowds disperse more comfortably than in tighter city locations.
+Higashioji Street becomes a pink corridor during peak bloom, and the scale of the park allows crowds to disperse more comfortably than in tighter city locations.

-According to the latest 2026 projections from the Japan Meteorological Corporation, flowering in Osaka is expected around March 23, with full bloom projected March 31st.
-(See the Sakura Forecast Map below)
+According to the latest 2026 projection from the Japan Meteorological Corporation, released March 19, flowering in Osaka was expected around March 24, with first blooms arriving right on schedule, and full bloom projected for March 31.
+(See the Sakura Forecast Map below.)

 As an added bonus, Expo ’70 Park sits beside EXPOCITY, a modern entertainment complex that includes the Redhorse Osaka Wheel — one of Japan’s tallest ferris wheels — and the large shopping and dining complex LaLaport EXPOCITY.
 It’s easy to pair sakura viewing with shopping, dining, or a panoramic ride overlooking blooming treetops.

-For visitors seeking a full-day spring outing — lawns, skyline rides, and open-air scale — Expo ’70 Park delivers one of Osaka’s most expansive hanami experiences.
+For visitors seeking a full-day spring outing — lawns, skyline views, and open-air scale — Expo ’70 Park delivers one of Osaka’s most expansive and rewarding hanami experiences.

 5,500 Trees — One of Kansai’s largest sakura collections.